SujalXplores/modern-face-api/README.md

 ## 🔥 What Rose from the Digital Ashes

-We've not only **fixed every single issue** from the original repository but elevated the entire paradigm:
+We didn’t just **fix every problem** in the original repository we transformed the entire approach:

 - **🎯 Face Detection** - Enhanced SSD MobileNet V1 & Ultra-Fast Tiny Face Detector
 - **📍 Face Landmarks** - 68-point precision with mobile-optimized tiny model